oceanprotocol-archive/OEPs/10/README.md

 The flow is composed of three phases:
 - Request Resource phase
 - Consent and Commit phase
-- Delivery and verification phase
+- Delivery and Verification phase

 ### Phase 1: Request Resource
-In this phase consumer and provider work on generating initial agreement as follows:
+In this phase, the Consumer and Provider work on generating the initial agreement as follows:

 - Consumer generates temp public/private keys, then calls an <code>initialAccessRequest</code> which in turn emits an event <code>RequestAccessConsent</code>.
-- The provider will listen to this event and generate the corresponding [resource consent](#resource-consent).
+- The Provider will listen to this event and generate the corresponding [resource consent](#resource-consent).

 ### Phase 2: Commit Phase

 - This phase implements the provider commitment by calling <code>CommitAccessRequest</code> including the final [resource consent](#resource-consent).
-- The Consumer listens to <code>CommitmentConsent</code> Event which indicates the acceptance of the provider for delivering the resource.
+- The Consumer listens to <code>CommitmentConsent</code> Event which indicates the acceptance of the Provider for delivering the resource.
-Consequently, the consumer will call <code>sendPayment</code> in the market contract in order to issue a [justified purchase receipt](#justified-purchase-receipt).
+Consequently, the Consumer will call <code>sendPayment</code> in the market contract in order to issue a [justified purchase receipt](#justified-purchase-receipt).
-- Finally, The provider listens to <code>ConsumerCommitedPayment</code> in order deliver the access tokens.
+- Finally, The Provider listens to <code>ConsumerCommitedPayment</code> in order deliver the access tokens.

 ### Phase 3: Delivery Phase

-- The provider generates and encrypt [jwt](#json-web-token) using the consumer's temp public key and sends it back to the consumer by calling <code>deliverAccessToken</code>.
+- The Provider generates and encrypts [jwt](#json-web-token) using the Consumer's temp public key and sends it back to the consumer by calling <code>deliverAccessToken</code>.
-- The consumer will be signalled by listening to <code>PublishEncryptedAccessToken</code> event.
-He/she is going to decrypt [jwt](#json-web-token) and calls <code>consumeResource</code> that make a off-chain call to provider using <code>discovery url</code>.
+- The Consumer will be signalled by listening to <code>PublishEncryptedAccessToken</code> event.
+Next, the Consumer will
+decrypt [jwt](#json-web-token) and make a call <code>consumeResource</code> off-chain to the Provider using <code>discovery url</code>.

-- The provider should receive <code>signedEncJWT</code>, verify the signed message and JWT, then generate the response based on the response type and the internal resource server and returns the expected output.
+- The Provider should receive <code>signedEncJWT</code>, verify the signed message and JWT, and then generate a response based on the response type and the internal resource server, returning the expected output.

-- Finally, the provider sends <code>signedEncJWT</code> as a proof-of-access to <code>Auth.sol</code> in order to verify the delivery of access token by calling <code>verifyAccessTokenDelivery</code>, the contract will verify the signed message and send release payment signal to the <code>market.sol</code> contract.
+- Finally, the Provider sends <code>signedEncJWT</code> as a proof-of-access to <code>Auth.sol</code> in order to verify the delivery of the access token by calling <code>verifyAccessTokenDelivery</code>, from which the contract will verify the signed message and send a release payment signal to the <code>market.sol</code> contract.

 ## Interfaces